-Looking for a keynote speaker, a gala or dinner speaker, a conference facilitator or for someone who will uplift and motivate an audience, well we’ve got some inspiring women who can do the job.
-Have a look through our list below and contact Lola: firstname.lastname@example.org.
+Looking for a keynote speaker, a gala or dinner speaker, a conference facilitator or for someone who will uplift and motivate an audience?
+Well, we’ve got some inspiring women who can do the job.
+Have a look through our list below and contact Lola at email@example.com for more information.

 She joined the Air Cadets which became the breeding ground for a passion that continues today.
 Her employment path went from flight instructing, cargo, and private corporate flying to Captain with Jazz Aviation and then onto Air Canada.
 As well, Contessa is remains involved with the 99s, Canadian Women in Aviation, the Northern Lights Aero Foundation, among other industry volunteer efforts.

 Contessa feels extremely fortunate to have chosen a career in aviation where she has been personally touched by the remarkable pioneers and outstanding leaders who have significantly contributed to the success of many women in the industry.